Quick start

 echo $PAT | docker login ghcr.io --username <my-gh-username> --password-stdin

-Deploy the Kubewarden stack using helm
+Deploy the Kubewarden stack using helm charts as follows:

 helm repo add kubewarden https://charts.kubewarden.io